microsoft/edge-diagnostics-adapter/README.md

 To build this project you will need [VS2017 Community][vs2017].
 Make sure to select the Windows 10 14393 SDK in the options.

+You will also need to install the [windows-build-tools][windows-build-tools].

-Then run the following commands:
+Once you have the previous dependencies, run the following commands:

 ```bash